 Another measure that is often used to estimate how much access students will have to their professors is how many faculty members are full-time.
 The idea here is that part-time faculty tend to spend less time on campus, so they may not be as available to students as full-timers.

-The full-time faculty percentage at Carrington College, Phoenix North is 35%.
-This is lower than the national average of 47%.
+The full-time faculty percentage at Carrington College, Phoenix North is 54%.
+This is higher than the national average of 47%.

 During the 2017-2018 academic year, there were 986 full-time undergraduates at Carrington College, Phoenix.